Busker-Yeh/Busker-Yeh.GitHub.IO/_posts/2016-08-14-definitions-of-basic-musical-terms.md

 ## Enharmonic Spelling:

-# The Essential Aspects of a Musical Performance
+# Essential Aspects of a Musical Performance

 ## Rhythm: